Cloud Training

 - Final model: Weights at training completion

-Stop Training
+Cancel Training

-- GPU instance is released
+- The compute instance is terminated

 - Credits stop being charged